erikdonohoo/comforter/README.md

 ```

 Once configured, set `GITLAB_DOMAIN` in your .env to `https://jump.goreact.com:<port you just chose>`

-Now you can register your runner.
-Go to the runners page and find the registration token.
-Then, open a shell in the runner and run `gitlab-runner register` and follow the steps.
-Make sure you give it your jump tunnel URL for the base.

 You can now view the coverage app at `http://localhost:8010`.
 You will need to refresh the browser page after
 making changes since this app needs to be served by Laravel.